 It’s hard to know about these two couples, but I do know that my husband and I have looked like both of them through the years.
 We’ve been close and we’ve been distant.
 We’ve appreciated each other and we’ve taken each other for granted.
 We’ve made mistakes and we’ve learned a few things:

-It’s been thirty-four years since I said “I do” under a massive oak tree in my in-laws backyard in Fresno, California.
+It’s been thirty-four years since we said “I do” under a massive oak tree in my in-laws backyard in Fresno, California.
 On the Monday and Tuesday before the ceremony, high temperature records were set that still hold today… 107°.
 I knew we were off to a good start when Mother Nature blessed us with a pleasant 90° for our big day.

-In the years since then we’ve shared domestic bliss and turmoil.
+In the years since then we’ve shared domestic bliss and emotional turmoil.
 We’ve lost grandparents, parents and a sibling; created an amazing daughter; owned six dogs and lost three; purchased four homes and sold three and endured one high-powered high-tech career.
 Who knows how many bookstores we’ve visited or San Francisco Giants games we’ve watched?

 We’ve nearly called it quits, too.
 But, it seems, our decision to marry at twenty-four years young wasn’t as crazy as it seemed to our parents.